Cold and Flu

 Flu Shots

 Annual flu shots are available.
-Call 573-882-7481 to schedule an appointment to get yours or attend one of our on-campus clinics:
+Call 573-882-7481 to schedule an appointment or attend one of our on-campus clinics:

 Your student health fee covers the cost of the annual flu shot.
 If you’re already at your appointment, ask your provider or nurse about getting the shot while you’re here.